What is Artificial Intelligence, Really?Image by Markus Spiske

 What distinguishes narrow AI from general AI?

-AI can lead to job displacement in some sectors due to automation but also creates new opportunities in emerging tech fields.
+AI can automate repetitive and routine tasks, which might lead to job displacement in some sectors.
+However, it also creates new opportunities in tech development and IT support fields.

 Related Pages